hamedR96/ANTM/README.md

 ```

 ## Quick Start
-As implemented in the notebook, We start extracting evolving topics from DBLP dataset containing computer science articles:
+As implemented in the notebook, We can quickly start extracting evolving topics from DBLP dataset containing computer science articles:

 ```python
 import pandas as pd